triketora/women-in-software-eng/CONTRIBUTING.md

+Thanks for your interest in contributing data!
+Here's the information I am collecting for each entry in this repository:
+- number of female engineers
+- number of total engineers
+- data collection date

 For the purposes of this project, I am counting "female engineers" as women who are writing or architecting software, and are in full-time roles.
 This generally does not include people just writing HTML/CSS